 Ireland has committed to a National 2020 renewable energy target of 16 % of its final energy requirement by 2020.
+The government plans to achieve a 40% reduction in greenhouse gas (GHG) emissions by 2030 relative to 1990, and has to reach the binding EU-wide target for renewable energy of at least 32% by 2030.
 The heating sector is the largest user of energy in Ireland and 12 % will come from renewable sources by 2020.
-District Heating is relatively new in Ireland and not very widely used, but smart district heating has been identified as a central element of the county's potential transition to 100 % renewable energy supply.
-Kerry County Council has a target of 33 % reduction on the energy consumption by 2020 based on 2006 baseline.
-Kerry was the first county in Ireland to have a fully operational biomass district heating system which was commissioned in 2008.
-The County Council will examine the potential district heating and cooling for the service sector in Tralee and the hotel sector in Killarney.
-The results of this will greatly assist in enhancing the design and financial viability of any potential schemes.
-Kerry County Council is also collaborating on the preparation of an Energy Master Plan for the Dingle peninsula.
+District Heating is relatively new in Ireland and not very widely used, but smart district heating has been identified as a central element of the country's potential transition to 100% renewable energy supply.
+Kerry County is a rural peripheral area

-The Hotmaps tool will be used to compare various heating technologies as options for renewable heating on the Dingle peninsula and for the production of heat maps.
+The results of this process will greatly assist in enhancing the design and financial viability of any potential schemes.
+Kerry County Council are also collaborating on the preparation of an Energy Master Plan for the Dingle peninsula and it is anticipated that the Hotmaps tool will be used to compare various heating technologies as options for renewable heating on the Dingle peninsula and for the production of heat maps.

 Jimmy O Leary, Kerry County Council